Join our facebook group!

-Do you need math strategies and tips for building number sense to 20 in Kindergarten and first grade?
+Do you need math strategies and tips for building number sense in your kindergarten class?
 In this blog post, you will find a number of math sense activities and resources that include: books, materials, math manipulatives, and even FREE activities!
-I am excited to share my favorite number sense activities with easy ways to help increase your students’ number sense skills.
+I am excited to share my favorite number sense activities for kindergarten with easy ways to help increase your students’ confidence with numbers.

 Let’s first go over some number sense terms, then I will show you some number sense activities that will help you teach number sense in a fun way.